 PAV DOUGH – THIS RECIPE YIELDS 12 PAVS

 - Assemble all the ingredients.
-For few seconds warm up milk, 4 teaspoon water and sugar.
-This milk and water should be LUKEWARM and not warm.
+For few seconds warm up milk, water, and sugar.
+Milk and water should be LUKEWARM and not warm.
 Take it off the flame and mix in the yeast.

-- Let it sit for 5- 10 minutes.
+- Let it sit for 10 minutes.
 After 10 minutes it will look like a thick creamy paste.
-In another 5 minutes it will become all foamy and bubbly (frothing may take longer for some).
 This proofing procedure shows that yeast is alive and active.

-- If the yeast is not foamy or bubbly as shown in the pic, please discard the yeast and start again.
-Do not continue with flat yeast as it will result in dense and sticky pav.
+- If the yeast doesn't foam or bubble as shown in the pic, please discard the yeast and start over Do not continue with flat yeast as it will result in dense and sticky pav.

 - The dough should be smooth.
 Not sticky.

-- Transfer it to a bowl.
+- Transfer the dough to a bowl.
 Cover the dough with a wet towel.

 - Brush pavs with milk and… Bake them in a preheated oven (400 degrees F) for 10 -15 minutes or until light brown from the top.
-It took me 12 minutes to lightly brown the pavs and 2 minutes on BROIL – was closely monitored.
-The top will be hard but still soft when pressed down.
+It took me 12 minutes to lightly brown the pavs and a minute on BROIL 9which was closely monitored).

 - Run a butter knife around the edges to loosen up the pavs.
 Run the knife a couple of times and make sure no sides are attached to the baking pan.
-This way the pav will toss right out of the baking pan.
+This way, the pav will toss right out of the baking pan when inverted.

-- Back side of baked pav.
-Let the bottom side dry out completely.
-If allowed to sit too long in the baking tray they will turn moist and remain wet at the base due to heat condensation.
+- If the pavs are allowed to sit for long in the baking tray they will turn moist at the base due to heat condensation.

-- Press on pavs.
-And they will spring right back into it's shape.
+- When pressed, the pavs will spring right back into it's shape.

-- They will separate easily.
-See how airy and fluffy they are.
-Once you start making this recipe at home you will stop buying market buns – easiest and tastiest bun recipe ever!!
+- Once you start making this recipe at home you will stop buying market buns – easiest and tastiest bun recipe ever!!